Coaching teachers to use AI tools for ongoing growth

 You already track student progress through test scores and observations.
 Schools adopting AI-supported coaching typically see faster teacher improvement cycles and more consistent instructional quality across classrooms.
 AI coaching simply adds another lens, one that helps your teachers spot patterns faster and adjust their instruction while the learning is still fresh in everyone's mind.

 Most platforms turn classroom moments into searchable data, lesson transcripts, talk-time percentages, and questioning patterns.
 Before any recording happens, ensure teachers get written consent and explain why you're collecting data.
 Track research-backed indicators like question depth, wait time, and student talk ratios.
+Set clear rules about what should never enter an outside AI tool.

 The Overdeck Family Foundation recently funded studies showing digital coaching can improve student reasoning and engagement.
 Set achievable benchmarks for your staff, maybe increasing the use of open-ended questions by 10% over six weeks.